KFGR/RestAPI/README.md

-# RestAPI
+# Description
-First restAPI coded in python using FastAPI
+Rest API created in python using the framework called FastAPI.
+For this project, in addition to python, MySQL is also used as a database for testing.

 ## Requirements
 - Have python in your device